Nyhavn in Copenhagen

 TIP: Pack a soft-sided, collapsible insulated bag.
 You’ll find it invaluable for keeping food cool-ish during transit.
 We fill ours with yogurts, cheeses, vegetables, and fruits, and buy fresh buns at local bakeries to make picnic lunches.

-Step 5: Identify Cancelation Options
+Step 5: Identify Cancellation Options

 I’ve been burned before!